steltenpower/PowerGists/README.md

 - People working/living in immediate context of the data usually know best what values/patterns make sense.
 Help them configure immediate validation, sharing and loosely coupled visualization and also analysis elsewhere will improve immediately.
 - Start by turning on spelling checkers, especially because our digital assistents (starting with search) are easily 'confused'.
 The more data is combined, the more sensitive it is to data imperfections.
 - Let everybody learn a few basic rules to [avoid Excel pitfalls](https://github.com/steltenpower/avoid-Excel-pitfalls), towards 'tidy data'.
 - Pairing, instead of some of the alternation between group discussion and lone work: More immediate-feedback hands-on working with 2 people.
-Both at 1 desk making good use of richness of In-Real-Life communication with gestures, objects, etc., And remote with audio connection and simultaneously working in the same application context.
+Both at 1 desk making good use of richness of In-Real-Life communication with gestures, physical objects, etc., And remote with audio connection and simultaneously working in the same application context.
 As this is a different social construct, it allows for more personalized communication and concrete learning, passed on to sessions with others where applicable.

 Fully unlock your (data) cooperation potential:
 ===============================================
 - [data-centric (manifesto)](http://datacentricmanifesto.org/): Not apps, but YOU as an organisation decide what you mean exactly, where to store it, in what open format, and how and where is defined what roles/groups/people have what access (full/no/structural/privacy-improved/synthetic, remote/read/write/reshare).
 You may want applications that are open source with active communities too.
 You most likely need data-cleaning tools like OpenRefine.
 - [Linked Data](https://en.wikipedia.org/wiki/Linked_data): associative as brains and communities.
 [Links](https://dvcs.w3.org/hg/rdf/raw-file/tip/rdf-primer/example-graph.jpg) databases and [documents](https://rdfa.info/), internal and external, [open](https://lod-cloud.net/clouds/lod-cloud.svg) and closed, including late integration systems like ESBs, by early chosen standard [vocabularies](https://lov.linkeddata.es/dataset/lov/).
 Enables querying any combination of sources, as if one virtual dataset.
 Also known as "semantic web".
+Most Linked Data is 'hidden under the hood' by programmers, I wondered if end users could be more directly involved with the concepts which resulted in a rough draft for [multi-user knowledge-based mindmapping/dialogue](https://github.com/steltenpower/Train-Of-Thought).
 - [FAIR data](#fair-data-principles): Findable-Accessible-INTEROPERABLE-Reusable; enabling faster research with earlier, wider, AI-assisted cooperation.
 Everybody in research data management is working on this.
 Training by [carpentries.org](carpentries.org) and others gets researchers on board.
 - <a name="KG">[Knowledge Graphs](https://open.hpi.de/courses/knowledgegraphs2020) (link is to course I did)</a>: Organizations organized, learning from (content from) each other while doing.
 [Gartner short video "Top Trends in Data and Analytics for 2021: Graph Relates Everything"](https://cfvod.kaltura.com/pd/p/585951/sp/58595100/serveFlavor/entryId/1_2dmwcmmz/v/1/ev/5/flavorId/1_tgmjrzqe/name/a.mp4) and (paywalled) [the full article](https://www.gartner.com/document/3996989).
 - SoLiD?
 (Social Linked Data): users of applications have fine-grained control of their data, hosted outside the applications, together in a so-called personal dataPOD.
 Less scattered data, more standardized therefore less repeated fields, less monopoly power.